Azure delegated resource management

 With Azure delegated resource management, authorized users can work directly in the context of a customer subscription without having an account in that customer's tenant or being a co-owner of the customer's tenant.
 They can also view and manage all delegated customer subscriptions in the new My customers page in the Azure portal.

 The cross-tenant management experience helps you work more efficiently with Azure management services like Azure Policy, Azure Security Center, and more.
-All service provider activity is tracked in the activity log, which is stored in both the service provider's and the customer's tenants.
+All service provider activity is tracked in the activity log, which is stored in the customer's tenant (and can be viewed by users in the managing tenant).
 This means that both the customer and service provider can easily identify the user associated with any changes.

 How Azure delegated resource management works

 At a high level, here's how Azure delegated resource management works: